“If I build a house, do I need a blueprint or should I just wing it? “

 Graphic designers are very visual, so receiving a collection of images can help communicate what is the specific look you are looking for.
 Is there a particular theme to the project?
 Reference material can serve as a jumping off point.

 If you have a well established brand with specific brand guidelines, any additional collateral that needs to be designed will have to have the same look.
-After all, visual consistency across different touch point show a solid brand.
+After all, visual consistency across different touch point shows a solid brand.
 Having brand guidelines can also eliminate certain decisions for the graphic designer so that they can focus on other aspects of the design process.

 Having a clear idea of who your target audience is an important parameter to the project.
 The more details about the target audience, who they are and what are the problems they are trying to solve in their lives is a reminder of who the client is serving.
 In turn, the project’s intentions are defined and will help to attract the target audience.

 Clear expectation of when the deliverables should be completed helps the graphic designer to assess if there is enough time to create the project.
 For larger projects, setting up milestones can keep the project on track.
-Using vague terms like ASAP (as soon as possible) or Urgent will depend on the graphic designer schedule which may not work with the client’s schedule.
+Using vague terms like ASAP (as soon as possible) or Urgent will depend on the graphic designer’s schedule which may not work with the client’s schedule.
 ASAP and Urgent are vague deadlines and should be avoided.
 Instead, set a date and time as to when the project should be delivered.
 Also, allow for a buffer in case of unexpected delays.

-Additional questions may arise before the beginning of the project, so remaining open to answering these question will ensure a fruitful collaboration.
-If a clear creative brief is provided at the start of any a project, you eliminate the risk of wasting time, effort and money trying to correct the project later.
+Additional questions may arise before the beginning of the project, so remaining open to answering these questions will ensure a fruitful collaboration.
+If a clear creative brief is provided at the start of any project, you eliminate the risk of wasting time, effort and money trying to correct the project later.
 Most importantly, the project will run smoothly.
 To sum up, the creative brief is an essential document for your next design project.
 After all, if you build a home with a shaky foundation, the home will fall apart and you can’t paint on walls that can fall.
-The same applies for any project.
+The same applies to any project.